gabbyvaillant/downscaling/README.md

 We apply our deep learning model to transform the coarse-resolution NAM data into high-resolution weather forecasts, specifically tailored for New York City.
 This effort enables better urban-scale forecasting to support decision-making for energy system planners.

 ## Directory Overview 📂
+**cleaning**

+Notebooks used to clean data.

 **data**

-Contains data needed to run models
+TODO: add other data files and better labeling

 **models**

-Contains three different deep learning models.
+Contains four deep learning models.

-**prep**

-Contains all preprocessing code needed before inputting data into models.
+TODO: Tune hyperparams

+**results**

+Information about test loss and learning curves.